-For the time being, Gen5-enabled PC platforms include only those based on AMD’s AM5 platform (X670 and B650 motherboards) and some of the latest Intel varieties (I use a Z790 board for testing).
+For now, Gen5-enabled PC platforms include only those based on AMD’s AM5 platform (X670 and B650 motherboards) and some of the recent Intel varieties (I use a Z790 board for testing).

-A Closer Look at the Fastest Gen5 & Gen4 M.2 SSDs
+A Closer Look at the Leading Gen5 & Gen4 M.2 SSDs

 Here’s how the PCIe interface versions compare in terms of bandwidth and theoretical performance.